 So, Lord Shiva took the form of a bull (Nandi) and appeared before the Pandavas.
 However, the Pandavas recognised him and began to follow Nandi until they reached a place where Lord Shiva vanished in a cave.
 Hence, this place later became popular as ‘Guptkashi’.

 Also, when the Mughal emperor Aurangzeb turned the Kashi Vishwanath Temple in Varanasi into rags, the priests shifted the main idol of the temple to Guptkashi in order to keep it safe.

 What are the festivals celebrated at Vishwanath Temple Guptkashi?

-- Mahashivratri: This festival is in the honour of Lord Shiva.
-Devotees believe that he is the Adi guru who is the source of the Yogi tradition.
-On this day, devotees remember Shiva and chant prayers, fast, do Yoga as well as meditate.
+- Mahashivratri: This festival is a celebration of Lord Shiva.
+Devotees signify Shiva as the Adi guru who is the source of the Yogi tradition.
+On this day, devotees pay a visit to Shiva temples, make offerings, keep fasts and offer milk to the Shivlingam.